Salem1901/Evaluating-the-Potential-of-Vision-Language-Models-for-Medical-Image-Classification/README.md

 # Evaluating-the-Potential-of-Vision-Language-Models-for-Medical-Image-Classification
-This repository contains the code and resources for our research on evaluating the potential of vision-language models for medical image classification, as described in our conference paper titled "Evaluating the Potential of Vision-Language Models for Medical Image Classification."
+This repository contains the code and resources for our research on evaluating the potential of vision-language models for medical image classification.

 # Overview
-The primary goal of this project is to explore the effectiveness of different machine learning models, including Vision Transformers (ViTs), Convolutional Neural Networks (CNNs), and a tiny vision-language model called Moondream, in the classification of 2D biomedical images.
+This paper investigates the potential of Vision-Language models for medical image classification, explicitly using the RetinaMNIST dataset from the well-known MedMNIST database.
+We conducted a comparative study on three models: Vision Transformer (ViT-Base-Patch16-224), ResNet-50, and Moondream2.
+The primary goal was to assess how well these models classified medical images into distinct categories.
+The ViT model had the highest accuracy (55%), with a precision of 51%, an F1 score of 51%, and a recall of 55%.
+The ResNet-50 model, a deep learning convolutional neural network, achieved 43.50% accuracy, while the Vision-Language model Moondream2 had a lower accuracy of 12.5%.
+These findings highlight the varying capabilities of different models in medical image classification, with Vision Transformers showing particularly promising results.
+This study contributes to the growing research on integrating Vision-Language models in medical imaging applications.
 The repository includes Jupyter notebooks that detail the following:

 Data Preprocessing: The 2D biomedical images are preprocessed to ensure compatibility with the models.
 This includes tasks like normalization, resizing, and augmentation.